For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The easiest way to work out whether you'll have to pay is to establish how long you'll be registered on your course.
 If you're studying an undergraduate degree for three years, you won't have to fork out during the summer months between terms.
 This is true even if you start working full-time during the summer.

 If you've started your course but are deferring to take a gap year, good news.
-It's unlikely that your uni will go to the effort of de-registering you and making you register again when the next academic year begins.
+It's unlikely your uni will go to the effort of de-registering you and making you register again when the next academic year begins.
 As such, you probably won't have to pay council tax during this break period (but that's by no means a guarantee).

 In short, your exemption kicks in the day your course starts and continues until the day your course ends.
 And, to clarify, this is the final day of your final semester, rather than the day you graduate.

 Your council tax exemption covers you while you're on holiday and when you're not studying.
-So, if you do end up paying any council tax, you should be entitled to a refund.

 Should you pay council tax before you've moved in?